LuanaMartelli/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 You can set the host name of the server and the port in the file SmtpServerInfo.
 By default, it's on localhost, port 25.

-The program will first ask you to choose how many people you want to have in the group.
+You can set the size of each group in the Group file.
+Each group will contain same number of people.
 Note that there is a number set by default.

-The person who sends the e-mail is randomy chosen in the file.
+The person who sends the e-mail is randomy chosen in each group.

 The main class is MailBot, you can simply run it.
-At the end of each email send, you need to say "true" if you want to send another e-mail and "false" if you want to end the connexion.
+A mail will be send at each group.

 If you want to make your own test or you don't have friends to spam, you can install a mock server.
 It will intercept you mail and you can check them in your browser.